-This is a theory and practical application course designed to provide the student with information on the identification, triage, treatment, and rehabilitation of athletic injuries.
+This is a theory and practical application course designed to provide the student with information on the prevention, assessment, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities; treatment and rehabilitation of athletic injuries; use of therapeutic modalities; pharmacology; psychological implications to injury and illness; as well as general medical considerations.
 Prerequisite: SSD 260.